D-Day anniversaries

 Airborne Museum

-Just a few kilometres from Utah Beach, the Airborne Museum in Sainte-Mère-Eglise is located on the church square where paratrooper John Steele hangs.
-Through its 4 buildings with a modern, interactive and spectacular scenography, the museum guides you in the footsteps of the American paratroopers of D-Day.
+Just a few kilometers from Utah Beach, the Airborne Museum in Sainte-Mère-Église is located on the church square where the statue of paratrooper John Steele hangs.
+Through its four buildings, each with a modern, interactive, and spectacular design, the museum guides you in the footsteps of the American paratroopers of D-Day.

-Climb aboard a genuine Waco glider, the only one of its kind in France, or a C-47 aircraft like the paratroopers of the 82nd and 101st Airborne Divisions flew in the Battle of Normandy.
-The museum’s objects come to life in hyper-realistic reconstructions.
-You’ll have the sensation of jumping out of a C-47 aircraft in mid-air to land in the heart of the village of Sainte-Mère-Eglise, or fighting in the flooded marshes during the Battle of La Fière, or getting lost in the Normandy bocage during the Battle of Les Haies…
+Embark in a genuine Waco glider, unique in France in this state of preservation, or in a C-47 aircraft, just as the paratroopers of the 82nd and 101st Airborne Divisions did during the Battle of Normandy.
+The museum’s exhibits come alive through hyper-realistic reenactments.
+You’ll also have the sensation of jumping from a C-47 in mid-air to land in the heart of the village of Sainte-Mère-Église, fighting in the flooded marshes during the Battle of La Fière, or getting lost in the Normandy hedgerows during the Battle of the Hedgerows…

-The museum’s film “The Paths to Liberty” projected in the large cinema room explains with emotion the destinies of the men who came to Utah Beach, Omaha Beach, Gold Beach, Juno Beach and Sword Beach as well as the highlights of the air landings. and maritime.
+“The Paths to Freedom,” shown in the main cinema, movingly explains the fates of the men who came to Utah Beach, Omaha Beach, Gold Beach, Juno Beach and Sword Beach, as well as the highlights of the air and sea landings.

 And to accompany you throughout your visit, the HistoPad tablet will take you back in time.
-Thanks to its hyper-realistic 3D graphics, the museum’s aircraft and objects come to life!
-Experience the paratroopers who landed on the church square, witness the decisive battles that marked history and many other surprises… Immersion is guaranteed!
+Thanks to its hyper-realistic 3D graphics, planes and museum objects come to life!
+Experience the jumps of parachutists who landed in the church square, witness decisive battles that have marked history, and many other surprises… Immersion is guaranteed!

 Airborne Museum